liushuyu6666/Algorithm_Insights/Types/String.md

 ## Parentheses Problem
 This problem combines the concepts of strings and arrays.
 Specifically, characters in a string can be thought of as elements of an array, which is why we use the term "elements" in this context.

 In this problem, every element type has a corresponding paired type.
+When two paired elements meet, they will be offset.
+It's important to note that the issue with parentheses always pertains to consecutive paired elements.
+Thus, the problem can be extended: when `n` consecutive elements come into contact, one or more of them must be offset.

 ### Categories
 1. Two paired elements can be offset against each other.
 A `stack` can be utilized to store these elements.
 When a new element is added to the stack, check if it can be paired with the topmost element (peek).
 If they can be paired, remove both elements from the stack.